dYdX

 Market order pricing

-Market orders use the oracle price with a 1% slippage buffer:
+Orders submitted without an explicit price use the oracle price with a 5% slippage buffer (the

 - Buy: